CorainChicago/movie-theater/README.md

 List of items to complete:

 add validations to all models
-check credit card for being valid check email address for being valid
+X check credit card for being valid check email address for being valid
 X make mailer work
-Make sure shows is unique for screen, start_time and duration of movie Find way to check that all the tickets to a show aren't sold out Create header style movie index style ticket new style ticket show create way to only display ticket show once add validations to ticket new check age of customer in new ticket form check age against rating
+Make sure shows is unique for screen, start_time and duration of movie Find way to check that all the tickets to a show aren't sold out X Create header
+Xstyle movie index
+X style ticket new
+X style ticket show
+create way to only display ticket show once add validations to ticket new
+X check age of customer in new ticket form
+X check age against rating
 Update language and format of emails
 Find way for user to edit emails ?
 Remove comments from admin section